-Effective risk identification and monitoring are integral to an organisation’s success and improving strategic decision-making.
+Effective risk identification and monitoring are integral to an organization’s success and improving strategic decision-making.
 Accurate and timely risk identification and assessment help drive efficiencies and improve customer experiences with business processes.

-Consistent with its agile risk management philosophy, Protiviti presents its perspective on establishing and sustaining leading practises for identifying, assessing, mitigating and monitoring risks stemming from artificial intelligence (AI).
+Consistent with its agile risk management philosophy, Protiviti presents its perspective on establishing and sustaining leading practices for identifying, assessing, mitigating and monitoring risks stemming from artificial intelligence (AI).

 AI and Risk Management

-MRM practises mitigate the risks of traditional econometric model lifecycles, however, often they fail to capture the risks presented by AI.
-While these frameworks can be leveraged, organisations may not be currently equipped and resourced to handle all risks and ongoing monitoring needed in an AI environment.
-To account fully for risks posed by AI, organisations’ existing frameworks and risk practises can be tailored with some well-targeted enhancements within the AI lifecycle, as discussed in detail below.
+MRM practices mitigate the risks of traditional econometric model lifecycles, however, often they fail to capture the risks presented by AI.
+While these frameworks can be leveraged, organizations may not be currently equipped and resourced to handle all risks and ongoing monitoring needed in an AI environment.
+To account fully for risks posed by AI, organizations’ existing frameworks and risk practices can be tailored with some well-targeted enhancements within the AI lifecycle, as discussed in detail below.